DaverArenas/DaverArenas/README.md

 🔭 I’m a Data and ML Engineer from Medellin, Colombia.
 I'm currently working as a contractor for a leading telecommunications company in the USA, where I specialize in leveraging AWS services to develop cutting-edge big data solutions and data-driven applications.

  🚀 I'm passionate about harnessing the power of data to drive business insights and innovation.
 My expertise lies in utilizing technologies such as Spark and Python to design and implement robust data pipelines, machine learning models, and analytical tools.

+ 📫 I invite you to know more about my professional background in my online portfolio: https://main.d1vdi5khuw1t0z.amplifyapp.com/

  🌟 Here's a glimpse of my skills and areas of focus: